jguadagno/mscc-workshop/readme.md

 ## Workshop

 Once the solution is open.
-Follow the instructions in the [.src/start/src/workshop-instructions.md](/src/start/src/workshop-instructions.md) to complete the workshop.
+Follow the instructions in the [src/start/src/workshop-instructions.md](/src/start/src/workshop-instructions.md) to complete the workshop.

 ## Slide Deck

-The slide deck for this workshop can be found [here](MSCC Workshop 2023.pptx)
+The slide deck for this workshop can be found [MSCC Workshop 2023.pptx](here)